Explore Collections Explore The Collections

 Watermark

-(70) crowned GR, and part of W (71) Britannia with spear, shield and olive branch in crowned roundel and a bell below, and part of W
+Britannia with spear, shield and olive branch in crowned roundel and a bell below, and part of W

 Notes

-Of all the Dance studies, drawing 71 comes closest to the executed design, not only in its articulation of plan and structure but also in its decoration.
+Of all the Dance studies, this drawing comes closest to the executed design, not only in its articulation of plan and structure but also in its decoration.
 It is unclear, however, if Dance has here abandoned his other four-bay schemes in favour of the eventually realised three-bay plan.

 The sketch on the drawing's right-hand side shows the top of the pilasters applied to the hall's various piers and responds (and seen in the larger perspective).
 It shows triple fluting and broad flat fillets, surmounted by (in pen) a stylised anthemion design for the cap, and a projecting cornice.
-In the executed hall, Soane adapted these flutes and filleting for the shafts while simplifying the capital, reducing the frieze in height, substituting a Greek key fret for the anthemion (though he would use the anthemion in the Consols Transfer Office, begun 1798), omitting the cornice altogether.
+In the executed hall, Soane adapted these flutes and filleting for the shafts while simplifying the capital, reducing the frieze in height, substituting a Greek key fret for the anthemion (though he would use the anthemion in the Consols Transfer Office, begun 1798) and omitting the cornice altogether.

 Literature